 The grade for each module is assessed through coursework, along with a written exam in May for each course unit.

-The 7,000 word dissertation written over the summer counts for two modules.
+The dissertation written over the summer counts for three modules and will include both theoretical content and applied results.

 There are a number of sources of funding available for Masters students.